CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_2.md

 Add a ``||cyber:Add deny firewall rule||`` block to your rules.
 It allows you to tell the guards to deny access to anyone that satisfies the rule.

 ### Distinguishing Features
 Can you see anything that might help us distinguish between a villager and a virus?
+Press the < (back) button to check the lookout view for what is coming if you aren't sure.
 ```template
 cyber.setupFirewall(function () {
 cyber.allowAll()